markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

      mode, announces will not be automatically broadcasted on the interface, and paths to destinations on the interface will have a much shorter expiry time.
-This mode is useful for creating interfaces that are mostly quiet, unless when someone is actually using them.
+This mode is useful for creating interfaces that remain quiet, unless when someone is actually using them.
 An example of this could be a radio interface serving a wide area, where users are expected to connect momentarily, use the network, and then